Azure/terraform-azurerm-avm-res-documentdb-databaseaccount/examples/private-endpoints-managed-dns-records/README.md

 <!-- BEGIN_TF_DOCS -->
 # Private endpoint example

 This example deploys the module with public network access restricted and multiple private endpoint combinations.
+It also configures the auto management of dns records

 ```hcl
 terraform {